 - A volunteer application form which includes signing a declaration and agreement.

-- Volunteer screening and Police Clearance.
+- Volunteer screening and working with children check.

 - Site specific volunteer induction, including work health and safety.